ptrefall/fluid-troll-bridge/README.md

 #### Wait Operator
 A very simple operator that sets the GenericTime in context and return continue until the duration of time is complete, then we return success.

+### Sensory
+We implement a simple, modular sensory system where each sensor type is added to the respective agent gameobject.
+The sensory system will automatically detect these and use them for sensing.

+#### Bridge Sensor
+Uses overlap sphere to find bridges in sight range.

+#### Mobile Sensor
+Uses overlap sphere to find all Mobiles in sight range, then identifies which of those mobiles are friends and enemies.

+#### Melee Range Sensor
+Checks whether our current enemy is in melee range.

 ## Support
 Join the [discord channel](https://discord.gg/MuccnAz) to share your experience and get support on the usage of Fluid HTN.